Alee14/shiftos-challenge/README.md

 # shiftos-challenge-netcore
+## Ported to .NET Core 3.0 by Alee and forked from <a href="https://github.com/alkalinethunder/shiftos-challenge">here</a>
 Can I rewrite ShiftOS in under a week?

-# Ported to .NET Core 3.0 by Alee and originally developed by Alkaline Thunder.